alboehm/alboehm.github.io/_projects/geoformation_project.md

 ---

 ## Overview
 In late 2022, Astranis will launch a small satellite to geostationary orbit (GEO) that will provide broadband internet to rural Alaska.
-While space in GEO is typically assigned in slots for a single satellite, Astranis plans to send four satellties to share the same slot for their next launch.
+While space in GEO is typically assigned in slots for a single satellite, Astranis plans to send multiple satellties to share the same slot for their next launch.
 In order to do this safely, the GNC team and I needed to develop strategies to maintain passive separation of the satellites over one orbit while keeping all the satellites in their designated area.

 <div class="row">
     <div class="col">